 Conflicting message on whether or not I am subscribed.
 And I has not received any e-mail notification I suppose I am not.

-#2 Updated by Boone Gorges almost 10 years ago
+#2 Updated by Boone Gorges over 10 years ago

 - Status changed from Assigned to Reporter Feedback

 Thanks for the video, Manfred.
 The inconsistency you note is not a programming error but a description error.
 The message under "group forum subscription" on the home page of a group doesn't actually tell you whether you're subscribed to all discussions in the group but instead whether you will be subscribed automatically to any new discussions that are begun in the group.
 (In other words, that block of text corresponds to the settings at the bottom of this page http://commons.gc.cuny.edu/members/manfred/settings/notifications/.)
 The message on the topic page itself ("You are not subscribed to this topic") accurately reflects whether you will receive emails for that particular topic.
 I've changed the text on the main group page to be more accurate.

 This issue reminds me that the interface needs to be improved.
 It would be nice to be able to see at a glance which topics you're subscribed to, without having to click on each individual topic title.
 I'll implement that soon.